Home > Winter > Skiing

 A helmet can help protect your head from debris under the snow, too, like rocks and roots or gear; (photo/Jason Hummel)

-Extra Health and Safety Technologies
+Extra Health & Safety Technologies

-Other health and safety technologies are available in addition to the impact-eating materials.
+Other health and safety technologies are available in addition to impact materials.
+Extra tenacious, we’ve seen some shells use carbon fiber that’s many times stronger than traditional helmet materials.

 Inside the Pret Women’s Corona X and Pret Men’s Cirque X, there’s an antimicrobial EPS foam to help prevent bacterial growth.
 The helmet shell is also reinforced with polycarbonate plates in areas where skull impact would be critical, effectively doubling the thickness where needed and upping the protection.

-Scott also offers a technology called 360-degree Pure Sound earpieces, which are designed to improve sound clarity and the wearer’s ability to hear, which in turn may help to prevent collisions and other incidents.
+Scott also offers a technology called 360-degree Pure Sound earpieces, which are designed to improve sound clarity and the wearerโ€™s ability to hear, which in turn may help to prevent collisions and other incidents.
 The Pure Sound is included in the Scott Symbol 2 Plus.

 Ski Helmet Fixed Vs Adjustable Vents